 You can work on eating, connection, physical activity, play, learning and giving, but if you are not getting enough sleep it is unlikely you will see any long-lasting improvements in wellbeing.
-With summer on the way, planning ahead so that you don’t need to compromise sleep is a good idea.
+With winter on the way, planning ahead so that you don’t need to compromise sleep is a good idea.
 The best way to do this is to sleep in a temperature controlled environment.
-A reverse cycle ducted air-conditioning system is a good way to control the temperature in the home, so you can all enjoy the benefits of sleeping well[vi].
+A reverse cycle air-conditioning system is a good way to control the temperature in your home, all year round, so you can all enjoy the benefits of sleeping well[vi].

 Efficiently heat your home this winter with a Fujitsu Reverse Cycle Air Conditioner.
 Plus, get a Pre-paid Visa card or Digital Reward worth up to $400*.
 It’s just another reason why Fujitsu is Australia’s Favourite Air.
 Find out more at fujitsugeneral.com.au/promotions.